Fiscal year: India

 Companies following the Indian Depositary Receipt (IDR) are given freedom to choose their financial year.
 For example, Standard Chartered's IDR follows the UK calendar despite being listed in India.
 Companies following Indian fiscal year get to know their economic health on 31 March of every Indian financial or fiscal year.

 The current fiscal year was adopted by the colonial British government in 1867 to align India's financial year with that of the British Empire.
 Prior to 1867, India followed a fiscal year that ran from 1 May to 30 April.

-In 1984, the LK Jha committee recommended adopting a fiscal year that ran from 1 January to 31 December.
-However, this proposal was not adopted by the government fearing possible issues during the transition period.
-A panel set up by the NITI Aayog in July 2016, recommended starting the next fiscal year from 1 January to 31 December after the end of the current five-year plan.

 On 4 May 2017, Madhya Pradesh announced that it would move to a January–December financial year, becoming the first Indian state to do so.
-But later it dropped the idea.
+But later it dropped the idea due to Many financial & accounting error.

 Indonesia

-In Indonesia, the fiscal year is the calendar year, 1 January to 31 December.
+In Indonesia, since 2001, the fiscal year is the calendar year, 1 January to 31 December.
+Until 2000, the fiscal year ran from 1 April to 31 March; fiscal year 2000 ran from 1 April to 31 December.